celery/celery/examples/ghetto-queue/README.rst

 ============

 This example uses the database as a message queue (commonly called a "ghetto queue").
-Excellent for testing, but not very useful for production installations.
+Excellent for testing, but not suitable for production installations.

 To try it out you have to install the `GhettoQ`_ package first::

     $ pip install ghettoq

-This package is an add on to `Carrot`_; the messaging abstraction celery uses, that enables the use of databases as message queues.
+This package is an add-on to `Carrot`_; the messaging abstraction celery uses.
+The add-on enables the use of databases as message queues.
 Currently it supports `Redis`_ and relational databases via the Django ORM.

 .. _`ghettoq`: http://pypi.python.org/pypi/ghettoq